+Per Shar re Total

-Per S Per Share Public offering price \$ 7.00 \$ 10,010,000 Underwriting discounts and commissions (1) \$ 0.49 \$ 700,700 Proceeds, before expenses, to us \$ 6.51 \$ 9,309,300
+Public offering price \$ \$

+Underwriting discounts and commissions (1) \$ \$

+Proceeds, before expenses, to us \$ \$

+(1) The underwriters will receive compensation in addition to the underwriting discount Soo "Underwriting" beginn ging on page 73 of this prospectus for a

-1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting" beginning on page 74 of this prospectus for a description of compensation payable to the underwriters.
+The underwriters will receive compensation in addition to the underwriting discount.
+See "Underwriting" beginning on page 73 of this prospectus for description of compensation payable to the underwriters.

-We have granted the underwriters a 45-day option to purchase up to 214,500 additional shares of common stock solely to cover over-allotments, if any.
+We have granted the underwriters a 45-day option to purchase up to 177,000 additional shares of common stock solely to cover over-allotments, if any.

-Certain of our directors, officers and more than 5% stockholders and their affiliates have agreed to purchase an aggregate of 285,713 of our common stock in this offering at the initial public offering price.
+Our Chief Executive Officer and Director, Dr. Murphy-Chutorian, has indicated an interest in purchasing up to 35,400 shares of our common stock in this offering at the initial public offering price.
 See "Underwriting" for a full description of compensation payable to the underwriters.

-The underwriters expect to deliver the shares against payment therefor on or about February 26, 2014.
+The underwriters expect to deliver the shares against payment therefor on or about